Influence matrix approach to many-body Floquet dynamics: Thermalization away from perfect dephaser points

 \subsection{Low temporal entanglement and matrix-product operator approach}

-For simplicity, we focus on the case of the spin-$1/2$ kicked Ising model described by Eq.~\eqref{eq:floquet_operator} with the choice of operators \eqref{eq:W_KIM} and \eqref{eq:phi_KIM}.
-In the following, it will be useful to ``fold" the backwards and forwards contour, grouping together each spin $\sigma^\tau$ on the forward time branch and its equal-time counterpart $\bar\sigma^\tau$ on the backward branch, to form a composite four-dimensional local Hilbert space (cf. Fig.~\ref{fig_1}).
+It is convenient to ``fold" the backwards and forwards contour, grouping together each spin $\sigma^\tau$ on the forward time branch and its equal-time counterpart $\bar\sigma^\tau$ on the backward branch, to form a composite four-dimensional local Hilbert space (cf. Fig.~\ref{fig_1}).
 The influence matrix can be interpreted as a ``wavefunction" living on a chain of those four-dimensional qudits.
 In this picture, the influence matrix of perfect dephasers [Eq.~\eqref{eq:PD}] is represented by an exact product state.
-It is natural to assume that for sufficiently small detuning from the PD point, the influence matrix can be described in the folded picture by a matrix-product state ({MPS}) with a moderate bond dimension.
+It is natural to assume that for sufficiently small detuning $\delta J = \pi/4 - J$, $\delta \epsilon = \pi/4 - \epsilon$ from the PD point and arbitrary $h$, the influence matrix can be described in the folded picture by a matrix-product state ({MPS}) with a moderate bond dimension~$\chi$.

 We set up a code based on the TeNPy library \cite{tenpy} which applies the dual transfer matrix $\tilde{T}$ repeatedly, starting from a product state.
 Due to the pseudoprojection property discussed in Sec. \ref{sec:pathintegral}, it is sufficient to apply the dual transfer matrix $t$ times in order to obtain the influence matrix in the thermodynamic limit.
 The dual transfer matrix can be expressed as a matrix-product operator (MPO) with bond dimension 4.
 After each step, the influence matrix MPS is compressed using conventional SVD truncation sweeps.
 Up to time {$t=2\log_2 \chi$} the compression yields no truncation and the results from MPS match exact diagonalization {to machine precision}.